iftechfoundation/ifarchive-unbox/options.json.md

   - cache: nginx cache options
     - keys_size: (int MB) amount of RAM to use for cache keys
     - max_size: (int MB) amount of disk to use for the cache
+    - support_bypass: (bool) whether to support bypassing the cache through the "Pragma: no-cache" HTTP header
   - reload_time: (int minutes) period to reload nginx (to check for certificate changes)
 - serve_proxy_pac: (bool) whether to serve a proxy.pac file
 - subdomains: (bool) whether to use wildcard subdomains for unsafe files